 Every summer till the last years of Raj, the entire East India Company and the government took refuge from sweltering heat of Delhi in cool and lush environs of Shimla.
 Construction of the Kalka–Shimla narrow gauge (now toy train) in 1903 cemented Shimla’s status as one of the leading hill stations of India.

 Best Time: Shimla is best visited from October to June.
-In the summer, one could see rolling cotton wool peaks and during winter, you could frolic in snow and enjoy an array of snow sport and adventure activity.
+In the summer, one could see rolling cotton wool peaks and during winter, you could frolic in the snow and enjoy an array of snow sport and adventure activity.
 Shimla also happens to be one of the most popular places for honeymoon in India.

 Luxe Recommendation: Stay at Wildflowers Hall in Shimla and indulge in Ayurvedic massages and spa therapies even as this premium Oberoi property offer impeccable service and spectacular views of the lush valleys and jagged mountain peaks.